 The discussion of the Trustees' experience and qualifications is pursuant to SEC requirements, does not constitute holding out the Board or any Trustee as having special expertise, and shall not impose any greater responsibility or liability on any such Trustee or the Board by reason thereof.

 Trustee and Management Ownership of Fund Shares

-The Funds were not offered for sale prior to the date of this SAI.
-Accordingly, the Trustees did not own any shares of the Funds prior to the date of this SAI.
-The following table shows the dollar range of Fund shares and shares in other portfolios of the Trust beneficially owned by the Trustees as of the calendar year ended December 31, 2018.
+The following table shows the dollar range of Fund shares and shares in other portfolios of the Trust beneficially owned by the Trustees as of the calendar year ended December 31, 2021.